cpoczatek/oci-performance-test/README.md

 This version of DSE is also extremely old.
 Newer versions have far better performance because both the storage engine and file system have been rewritten, resulting is a [3x-10x performance speedup](https://www.datastax.com/2018/06/zdata-benchmark-study-shows-datastax-enterprise-6-outperforms-open-source-apache-cassandra) depending on what you're measuring.

 This test is a bit unrepresentative in that it's a single node.
+Typical clusters are 3 or more nodes with a replication of three.
+Often those are distributed across ADs, though we're actually exploring single AD deployment, leveraging FDs for resilience in OCI.

 Typically tests like this use [cassandra-stress](https://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsCStress_t.html), not copy.
 This performance is unlikely to be indicative of more typical CQL workloads.
+I recall a DataStax engineer at one point saying he wouldn't trust a benchmark that was run for less than 24 hours.

 Our results are: